tangshuang/nautil/README.md

 If you are going to work with Nautil, keep in mind:

-- forget react, nautil is a new framework
+- forget React, nautil is a new framework
 - never forget you are build cross-platform application, so don't use abilities which only works for web
 - use inside basic component from `nautil/components`, never use html components or react-native components
 - use css module to import stylesheets, when build react-native appliction, install react-native-css-loader to transform css files